drkaushiksarkar/slewars/REVAMP_PLAN.md

   - General Notes
     - Keep the asthetic of the page same as current
     - Dont add negative space
-    - While opening the accordian in the Disease Breakdown page, it should not interfere with the other card sizes and overlap
+    - While opening the accordian in the Disease Breakdown by Category page, it should not interfere with the other card sizes and overlap